-Sea Ceptor will provide increased capability over Sea Wolf that addresses the capability shortfall identified in the 2009 Capability Above Water capability audits.
-Sea Ceptor is the only candidate to fill the capability gap that is both affordable and will meet the Key User Requirements within the required timescales.
+The Sea Ceptor D implementation will provide increased capability over Sea Wolf that addresses the capability shortfall identified in the 2009 Capability Above Water capability audits.

+The Sea Ceptor D solution is the only candidate to fill the capability gap that is both affordable and will meet the Key User Requirements (KURs) within the required timescales.